Skip to Content

 A butternut squash on a cutting board.

 Butternut squash is a popular winter squash with a rich, sweet, nutty flavor and deeply colored orange flesh.
-Butternut squash are usually long and have a bulbous end with a more slender top.
+Butternut squash are long and have a bulbous end with a more slender top.

 Butternut squash skin is typically peeled, the squash is halved, and the seeds scooped out.
-Technically you can eat the squash skin, but butternut squash is better without the skin.
+Technically, you can eat the squash skin, but butternut squash is better without the skin.

 Spaghetti Squash